tidepool-org/styx/README.md

 The cors rule is used to attach cors headers to a specific host.
 For OPTIONS requests, it responds and returns true.
 For other requests, it just attaches the specified headers onto the response and returns false.

-This rule should eventually be extended to allow for the loading of headers from a databased based on, e.g., an API key.
+This rule should eventually be extended to allow for the loading of headers from a database based on, e.g., an API key.

 * `type`: `cors`
 * `headers`: An object of headers that should be attached to responses.